 The Group has endorsed the guide to good employment practices issued by the Employers' Federation of Hong Kong to promote good and responsible employment standards.

-Notifiable Transactions
+Notifiable Transactions and Connected Transactions

-During the period, CITIC Pacific has issued press announcements in respect of a number of 'notifiable transactions' which can be viewed in the Group's website (www.citicpacific.com).
+During the year 2006, CITIC Pacific has issued press announcements in respect of a number of 'notifiable transactions' and 'connected transactions' which can be viewed in the Group's website (www.citicpacific.com).